New Constellation Symbols

 Lyra, Orion, Perseus, Quadrans Muralis, Ursa Major, and Ursa Minor symbols

-created and copyright © 2008 by Denis Moskowitz and Alec Finlay.
+created by Denis Moskowitz and Alec Finlay for the book

 All other symbols created by Denis Moskowitz and released to the public domain.